-The miraculous healing of Bob Gutherman's eardrum provided the first of two miracles which led to Katharine Drexel being declared a saint.
+The miraculous healing of Bob Gutherman’s eardrum provided the first of two miracles that led to Katharine Drexel being declared a saint.

 Tell me the story of your healing.

 I was 14 years old and in the 9th grade in 1974, when I developed a severe ear infection.
 I had been to a series of different doctors, who were treating it as a normal ear infection.
 I was in severe pain.
 It affected by right ear.

 Some of my brothers had done work at the motherhouse of the Sisters of the Blessed Sacrament in Bensalem, Pennsylvania, where we lived.
 They performed maintenance and janitorial work, and helped out in the library.
 They had told the sisters that I was not feeling well.

 One of my sisters spoke to my mother, telling her, “We believe that Mother Katharine is in heaven.
 We’ll pray to her, and we want you to say this prayer that Bob’s pain will either become more tolerable or go away completely.”

 I grew up in a big Catholic family with 11 children.
 Daily prayer was a way of life.
 We had dinner together and said the Rosary afterward.
 So, when the sisters asked us to pray to Mother Katharine, my mother agreed without any hesitation.
 The sisters prayed along with us.

 Not long after, I went into the hospital for an exploratory operation.
 The doctor told us that there were three bones in the ear that you needed to be able to hear, and two of mine in the right ear had been destroyed by the infection.
 He said I’d never hear in my right ear again.